 Section 1.
 The public health law is amended by adding a new section 4138-e to read as follows:

-2. (a) Notwithstanding any other provision of law, the commissioner, or any person authorized by him or her, shall issue certified copies of original long form birth certificates upon specific request therefor (i) by an adoptee, if eighteen years of age or more, or (ii) if the adoptee is deceased, by the adoptee’s direct line descendants, or (iii) by lawful representatives of such adoptee, or lawful representatives of such deceased adoptee’s direct line descendants, as the case may be, or (iv) authorized representatives of a local social services district if the adoptee is in the care and custody or custody and guardianship of such district.
+2. (a) Notwithstanding any other provision of law, the commissioner or a local registrar or any person authorized by the commissioner or a local registrar, upon application, proof of identity and payment of a nominal fee, shall issue certified copies of original long form line by line, vault copy birth certificates and any change attached to that certificate by a birth parent or parents, and, if available, medical history forms upon specific request therefor (i) by an adopted person, if eighteen years of age or more, or (ii) if the adopted person is deceased, the adopted person’s direct line descendants, or (iii) the lawful representatives of such adopted person, or lawful representatives of such deceased adopted person’s direct line descendants, as the case may be.

-(b) When it shall be impossible through good-faith efforts to provide a copy of an adult adopted person’s original birth certificate (as in the case of an adopted person born outside of, but adopted within, the state), the adult adopted person shall have the right to secure from a court of competent jurisdiction or the adoption agency, the true and correct identifying information that would have appeared on his or her original birth certificate.
+(b) When it shall be impossible through good-faith efforts to provide a copy of an adult adopted person’s original birth certificate (as in the case of an adopted person born outside of, but adopted within, the state), the true and correct identifying information that would have appeared on such original birth certificate shall be provided by a court of competent jurisdiction or the adoption agency, upon specific request therefor, to: (i) the adult adopted person, if eighteen years of age or more, or (ii) if the adopted person is deceased, the adopted person’s direct line descendants, or (iii) lawful representatives of such adopted person, or lawful representatives of such deceased adopted person’s direct line descendants, as the case may be.
 In such case the agency shall be held harmless from any liability arising out of the disclosure.

 (c) For purposes of this subdivision: (i) The term “commissioner” shall include the commissioner of health and mental hygiene of the city of New York and for records of birth prior to January first, nineteen hundred fourteen, the local registrars of the cities of Albany, Buffalo and Yonkers; and (ii) The term “department” shall include the department of health and mental hygiene of the city of New York and, for records of birth prior to January first, nineteen hundred fourteen, the office of vital statistics of the city of Albany, the office of vital records of the city of Buffalo and the office of clerk of the city of Yonkers.

-4. Subdivision 7 of section 4138 of the public health law, as amended by chapter 644 of the laws of 1988, is amended to read as follows:
+§ 5.
+Subdivision 7 of section 4138 of the public health law, as amended by chapter 644 of the laws of 1988, is amended to read as

-or to the parents of such person,] a certified copy, a certified transcript [ or] and a certification of birth, [ whichever he deems appropriate under the circumstances,] without making any charge therefor.
+or to the parents of such person,] or (ii) if the adoptee is deceased, the adoptee’s direct line descendants, or (iii) lawful representatives of such adoptee, or lawful representatives of such deceased adoptee’s direct line descendants, as the case may be, a certified copy, a certified transcript [ or] and a certification of birth, [ whichever he deems appropriate under the circumstances,] without making any charge therefor.

-5. Section 4138 of the public health law is amended by adding two new subdivisions 8 and 9 to read as follows:
+§ 6.
+Section 4138 of the public health law is amended by adding a new subdivision 8 to read as follows:

 8. An adopted person eighteen years of age or older, or the birth parent or parents, may submit to the registrar a notice of change of name and/or address and such information shall be attached to the original birth certificate of the adopted person.